RomanLesovoy/activity-watcher-ext/README.md

 Activity Watcher is a Chrome extension that observes your browsing activity and records the time spent on each website.
 It provides a simple interface to view and clear the recorded activity.

+* Data is stored in chrome local storage.
+(Later it will be using chrome sync storage)

 ## Features

 - Record the time spent on each website
 - View the recorded activity in a popup
 - Clear the recorded activity
+- Set time limits for websites
+- View time limits in a popup
+- Delete time limits

 ## Installation